Skip to Content

 Thrust can be used alternating with rotation in any magnitude or order

-After Turning, 1 Thrust point must be used to reset the baseplates arrow
+After Turning, 1 Thrust point must be used to reset the baseplates arrow to its new travelling direction

 Thrust Ramming